 Dive Into Culture at Ubirr, one of Kakadu's, and Australia's, renowned Aboriginal rock art sites.
 Your Travel Director is accredited and well versed to share the history and the stories behind the images in this rocky landscape rich with history.
 Go for a wander on the loop trail past caves and overhangs before another stunning sight.
 You'll stop at Nadab lookout at Ubirr for the most amazing view over the wetlands of Kakadu.
 And, fun fact for movie buffs, Crocodile Dundee was filmed here!
 From rock art to modern cityscapes, you're headed to the multicultural city of Darwin.

-After settling into your ideally located hotel on the Darwin Esplanade, you might choose to watch a movie under the stars at the Deckchair Cinema or soak up the atmosphere and flavours of the Mindil Beach Sunset Market, treating yourself to dinner while watching the iconic sunset.
+After settling into your ideally located hotel on the Darwin Esplanade, you might choose to watch a movie under the stars at the Deckchair Cinema or soak up the atmosphere and flavors of the Mindil Beach Sunset Market, treating yourself to dinner while watching the iconic sunset.
 In a city known for its Asian influenced food, this famous food market has plenty of tempting options for you to choose from.
-(B) Stay: DoubleTree by Hilton
+(B) Stay: Hilton Garden Inn

 Pack your swimmers today for your trip to Litchfield National Park.
-You'll begin visiting the park's iconic Magnetic Termite mounds, unique to Northern Australia, that are over 100 years and up to three metres high.
+You'll begin visiting the park's iconic Magnetic Termite mounds, unique to Northern Australia, that are over 100 years and up to three meters high.
 Stop at Florence Falls for a walk to a lookout point before venturing to Wangi Falls with to enjoy a cooling dip in its large swimming holes lined by tumbling waterfalls and vine forests (Please note swimming is seasonal and opening controlled by NT Parks).

-After soaking up the sun on your last big day, return to Darwin for a celebratory evening as you set sail on Darwin Harbour with your Travel Director and fellow travellers for Farewell Sunset Dinner Cruise.
+After soaking up the sun on your last big day, return to Darwin for a celebratory evening as you set sail on Darwin Harbor with your Travel Director and fellow travelers for Farewell Sunset Dinner Cruise.
 While enjoying a range of options from the Territory-inspired banquet dinner, watch the Darwin skyline on full display.
-Learn Darwin history from your knowledgeable guide and keep your eyes out for crocodiles, dolphins, turtles and dugongs who also share these waters.
+Learn Darwin history from your knowledgeable guide and keep your eyes out for crocodiles, dolphins, turtles and dugongs, who also share these waters.
 It's a magnificent final full day of your Outback adventure.
 (B/FD)